fc-ideas/idea-potential/README.md

 # Designing Paradigms for Long-Term Progress
 ### Research as Reachability: A Functorial Account of Scientific Progress

+Plainly: The subtitle frames progress as reachability in idea space.

 ## Abstract

+Plainly: This abstract states the paper's main idea and purpose.

 Here we offer an account of why some research ideas keep producing new work while others stall.
-We treats each idea as something that can be transformed in many ways, and asks how many strong, valid follow-on ideas those transformations can reach.
+We treat each idea as something that can be transformed in many ways, and ask how many strong, valid follow-on ideas those transformations can reach.
 The framework also treats human input as central: people set the goals, build the systems, and interpret the results.
 The result is a structured way to compare paradigms and to explain why some are easier to extend, reuse, and improve over time.

 ## 1. Introduction: Beyond Performance and Expressivity

+Plainly: This section motivates why fertility matters beyond accuracy or optimality.

 Scientific progress is uneven.
 Some research ideas rapidly generate entire ecosystems of methods, diagnostics, and applications, while others -- despite elegance or strong theoretical guarantees -- lead to narrow or short-lived lines of work.
 Scientific history repeatedly shows that paradigms succeed not merely because they are correct or optimal, but because they are *fertile*.
 Fertility manifests as: